Bluehost vs. Network Solutions: Not Even a Contest

 Signing up for a plan, installing the WordPress CMS, and launching my site was much easier with Bluehost.
 The platform is designed to be accessible for everyone, and this shows throughout.

-On the other hand, the Network Solutions’ interface was quite cluttered.
+Network Solutions’ interface was quite cluttered.
 The only way a beginner would be able to navigate it was if they purchased the Website Builder tool.
 Wait, more extra costs?
 That’s right.

 If you want additional help, Bluehost’s WP Pro plans give you access to a managed hosting experience.
 These packages come with a lot of goodies, including enhanced scalability, automatic daily backups (as well as updates), premium WordPress plugins, and more.